AmmarkoV/PZP/README.md

 ## C API (`pzp.h`)

-Include the header and link with `-lzstd`.
-All functions are `static` inline;
-no separate compilation step is needed.
+Include the header and link with `-lzstd -llz4`.
+All functions are `static` inline; no separate compilation step is needed.

 ### Decompress from file